Take Care of Yourself

 “I should have stayed home,” Parvaneh mumbled, her tone detached.

 Looking at her beautiful face, now covered in a mix of blood, tears, and sweat, I cursed myself for having pulled her out of the safety of Neda’s home and exposed her to such brutality.
 My attempt at making my angel’s stressful day a little brighter had failed miserably, and right now, I couldn’t even hold her in her moment of need—not under the watchful eyes of the morality police.
-“I’ll go to the station today and file an official complaint.”

 A Little Too Late